jreyne/dogs-api/README.md

 CRUD - Create (POST), Read (GET), Update (PUT), Delete (DELETE)

 ## Create a dog - POST /dogs
-Add a dog to the collection dogs by providing a new dog resource in the request body.
+Add a dog to the collection of dogs by providing a new dog resource in the request body.

 *Example*